 With this question, we have narrowed down all of the potential Christian Hoppe’s to the one we most want to discover -- the Christian who lived in Franklin County, Ohio, and had this family structure.

-As such, any document we may uncover will have to be compared to these facts to determine if the source is applicable to our ancestors.
+As such, any document we may uncover will have to be compared to these facts to determine whether the source applies to our ancestors.